gmork2/hello.id/docs/source/conditions.md

 ## Introduction

-By signing up for hello.id, you accept our Privacy Policy, so this Privacy Policy should therefore be read in conjunction with those terms.
+By signing up for _hello.id_, you accept our Privacy Policy, so this Privacy Policy should therefore be read in conjunction with those terms.
 We reserve the right to update these Terms of Service later.

 ### EEA Representative

-If you live in a country in the European Economic Area (EEA), the Services are provided by hello.id, which for the purposes of applicable data protection legislation is the data controller responsible for your personal data when you use our Services.
+If you live in a country in the European Economic Area (EEA), the Services are provided by _hello.id_, which for the purposes of applicable data protection legislation is the data controller responsible for your personal data when you use our Services.

 ## Legal Ground for Processing Your Personal Data